manzoor78/cypress_ui_api/README.md

     2. Navigate to project using cd cypress_ui_api/
     3. Install cypress if not already installed using "npm install cypress --save-dev"
     4. Run tests using "npm cypress run"
+    5. Test report is generated on the terminal (STDOUT).
+This can be enhanced by adding support for html/junit reports.

 Structure of Tests: